woodcox/11ty-solid-base/README.md

 **`npm run build`**

-> Production build with autoprefixed CSS but no minification or purging.
+> Staging build with autoprefixed CSS but no minification or purging.

 **`npm run minify`**